loopj/aiovantage/CONTRIBUTING.md

 ## ✨ Submit your work

+Submit your improvements, fixes, and new features to one at a time, using GitHub [Pull Requests](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-Good pull requests, whether patches, improvements, or new features, are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.
-If your contribution involves a significant amount of work or substantial changes to any part of the project, please open an issue to discuss it first.
-This will help avoid any wasted or duplicate effort.
-If you're unsure about whether a contribution is appropriate, feel free to ask!
+Good pull requests remain focused in scope and avoid containing unrelated commits.
+If your contribution involves a significant amount of work or substantial changes to any part of the project, please open an issue to discuss it first to avoid any wasted or duplicate effort.

 ## 🎨 Style guidelines